2002–03 Combined Counties Football League

 The 2002–03 Combined Counties Football League season was the 25th in the history of the Combined Counties Football League, a football competition in England.
+It was AFC Wimbledon's first season as a fan owned club, having reformed after Wimbledon FC opted to move to Milton Keynes and became the MK Dons.

+AFC Wallingford's 115 points without winning the league is considered the most points ever accumulated by a runner-up in any football league.
+AFC Wimbledon's 111 points is the second most points ever won by a non-winner in any football league competition.

 League table

 The league featured 21 clubs from the previous season, along with three new clubs: